-Unfortunately, at the last minute, I had to cancel my latest photo trip upon which I was to have visited Scotland to capture the Autumn colours.
+Unfortunately, at the last minute, I had to cancel my latest photo trip where I was due to capture the Scotland Autumn colours.
 Having also had to cancel my normal Spring trip to Scotland due to the weather I hope you can understand my disappointment as this was the first year I have not visited Scotland at least once for many years.
 Still I suppose there is always next year to catch up with things and at least all the location planning has been carried out.

 To console myself I have taken the opportunity to review some unprocessed images from my last Scotland Autumn trip in 2009 to see what I could find suitable for processing and release and I have even been surprised myself at what I have found.
 The trip was to concentrate on the Loch Lomond and Trossachs National Park although I did also venture to other nearby areas.
 Here are a few images that I have discovered in the archives and now processed.